 Type of Heartbeat Re- Abbreviation Functional Overview source Kernel mode LAN heart- lankhb A kernel mode module uses a LAN to monitor whether or not beat resource (1), (2) servers are active.
-Witness heartbeat resource witnesshb A module uses the Witness server to monitor whether or no (3) servers are active.
+BMC heartbeat (3) bmchb A module uses BMC to monitor whether or not servers are ac- tive.
+Witness heartbeat resource witnesshb A module uses the Witness server to monitor whether or not (4) servers are active.